infor-cloud/m3-h5-sdk/README.md

 - Core API without any Angular dependencies that only requires RxJS
 - Angular services for M3 related functions such as: executing MI programs and bookmarks, retrieving user context and launching programs in H5 (the M3 client) if the application is running in a tab in H5.

 Odin is not a framework of UI components nor does it require the application developer to use a specific UI framework.
-There is however optional support for the Infor SoHo Xi controls using jQuery or Angular as well as Google Material.
+There is however optional support for the Infor IDS controls (previously know as SoHo), using jQuery or Angular as well as Google Material.

 # Content